-Fort Myers Personal Injury Lawyers With Experience Handling Vehicle Rollover Cases
+Fort Myers Lawyers With Experience Handling Vehicle Rollover Cases

 More Helpful Information

-The NHTSA reports that rollovers are very dangerous incidents which have a higher fatality rate than other types of crashes.
+The NHTSA reports that rollovers are very dangerous incidents that have a higher fatality rate than other types of crashes.
 They accounted for nearly 35 percent of all deaths from passenger vehicle crashes.

 Any auto accident can lead to serious injuries, however, depending on the circumstances, vehicle rollover accidents can be particularly dangerous.
 Despite their relative infrequency, they account for only 3% of total accidents; they have a disproportionate effect, with nearly 30% of passenger vehicle fatalities involving a vehicle rollover accident to some degree.

 In mid-April, a rollover crash on I-75 near Bonita Beach Road involving a dump truck and an SUV sent the dump truck driver to the hospital with critical injuries and shut down south-board lanes of traffic.